 Runtime: 124 minutes

-Availability: on UHD blu-ray, blu-ray, DVD and digital rental
+Availability: on UHD blu-ray, blu-ray, DVD and digital rental, streaming on Disney+

 A Kree named Vers must discover who she is after she crash lands on Earth where she meets Nick Fury.
 She tries to learn who she is and overcome her amnesia.

 The Story is Generic and the character of Captain Marvel is Boring

 The story is a generic superhero story, there is very little that stands out about this film besides the scene where Captain Marvel punches an old lady in the face (it makes sense in contact) and maybe the fight scenes, but you can’t carry a movie with fight scenes alone, the story has to be good and it was just cheesy, the dialogue was cheesy, the story was boring.